News

 Discussion centred around the new Re-Framing the Picture report, launched earlier this year at the Berlin Film Festival.
 The research analysed 500 equity policies in the UK, Germany and Canada and examined 12,000 films made between 2005 and 2020 in 34 different countries, and unveiled groundbreaking insights into gender equity policy in the film industries.

 The report also analyses the policies, practices and experiences behind these figures, including where progress has been made.
-It is the result of three year’s work by an international team of academics from four universities (the Gender Equity Policy (GEP) Analysis Project).
+It is the result of of the three-year Gender Equity Policy (GEP) Analysis Project undertaken by an international team of academics from Film University Babelsberg KONRAD WOLF (Germany), University of Glasgow (UK), University of Rostock (Germany), University of Alberta (Canada), and Deakin University (Australia).

 Crucially, it found that gains for women and gender minorities do not come at the expense of men: indicating gender equity benefits have arisen as the result of an expansion of the industry rather than a displacement of men.